Migrating from VitePress to docmd

 Example: Admonitions (Custom Containers)

-VitePress uses a markdown-it custom block syntax that looks very similar to docmd.
+VitePress uses a markdown-it custom block syntax that looks similar to docmd.

 VitePress: